 What can be done to stop the spread of this disease?

 The spread of all types of Group A strep infection can be reduced by good hand washing, especially after coughing and sneezing and before preparing foods or eating.
 Persons with sore throats should be seen by a doctor who can perform tests to find out whether the illness is strep throat.
-If the test result shows strep throat, the person should stay home from work, school, or day care until 24 hours after taking an antibiotic.
+If the test result shows strep throat, the person should stay home from work until 24 hours after taking an antibiotic.